 Care and Cleansing

-As copper naturally ages, it starts to oxidize and will develop a lovely green patina that protects the metal beneath from further degradation, but if you would like to return it to it's shiny new penny color, it can be gently polished with baking soda.
-You can cleanse it between uses using a damp soapy cloth, but don't leave it soaking or use harsh chemicals on your copper jewelry.
+As copper naturally ages, it starts to oxidize and will develop a lovely green patina that protects the metal beneath from further degradation.
+You can cleanse it between uses using a jewelry polishing or a damp cloth, but don't leave it soaking or use harsh chemicals on your copper jewelry.
 Make sure to rinse and dry thoroughly before storing.
-Keep your copper jewelry in tarnish free bags to prevent aging.
+Keep your copper jewelry in tarnish free plastic bags to prevent aging and always keep them away from heat or direct sunlight.